 This happens for several reasons — fault may need to go through an investigation period, accident details are inaccurate or missing and coverage limits do not cover all costs.
 Sometimes, an insurance claim may be denied if you live in a no-fault state and a driver doesn’t carry the required Personal Injury Protection (PIP).

-Learn more in detail about can an insurance company deny you coverage
+Learn more: Can an insurance company deny you coverage?

 What to do when an insurance company denies your claim